datamoviz/datamoviz/README.md

 # DataMoviz 🎥

-DataMoviz is a data visualization website about movies...
+DataMoviz is a data visualization web page about movies... https://datamoviz.dldl.io

 ## Installation